Bogdan-Ciurea/PathFinding/README.md

 On the **Feng Linux** machine that the University provides us with, the software can be built by using these commands: `mkdir build` -> `cd build` -> `cmake ..` -> `make`.
 After you have used these commands you have two options.
 If you want to run the program, you would want to use the `./path` command.
 If you want to use the unit testing program type `./unit_tests` command.

+If the software does not work as intended, another way to run the program is to run the `make` command in the main folder but this would also need to ode all the files from the `assets` folder into the main folder and the `unit_tests` file will not exist.

 If you want to run this software on **Windows** you will have to just run the `CyberRoads.exe` file but you would also need to move all the files from the `assets` folder into the main folder.

 <br>

 ## Drawbacks